Meet the Founder

 Wild Mary

-For centuries, women have searched for the elusive elixir of youth — and time and again, they returned to Rosemary.
-I was first drawn to its rich history, from ancient Egyptian beauty rituals to the legendary Queen of Hungary Water.
-But when I uncovered the science behind its rejuvenating effects, I knew I had found something extraordinary.
+For centuries, women have searched for the elixir of youth — and time and again, they turned to Rosemary.
+Its rich history captivated me: a legendary elixir passed down through generations and woven into beauty rituals across cultures.
+But when I uncovered the science behind its rejuvenating properties, I realized I had found something extraordinary.